The Abraham Lincoln Brigade Archives (ALBA)

 Procedures for Addressing the Conflict of Interest

-- An interested person may make a presentation at the Board or Executive Committee meeting, but after the presentation, they shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of
+a.
+An interested person may make a presentation at the Board or Executive Committee meeting, but after the presentation, they shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of interest.

-- After exercising due diligence, the Board or Executive Committee shall determine whether ALBA can obtain with reasonable efforts a more advantageous transaction or arrangement with a person or entity that would not give rise to a conflict of
+c.
+After exercising due diligence, the Board or Executive Committee shall determine whether ALBA can obtain with reasonable efforts a more advantageous transaction or arrangement with a person or entity that would not give rise to a conflict of interest.

 Violations of the Conflicts of Interest Policy

-- If, after hearing the member’s response and after making further investigation as warranted by the circumstances, the Board or Executive Committee determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective
+b.
+If, after hearing the member’s response and after making further investigation as warranted by the circumstances, the Board or Executive Committee determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.

 Article IV – Records of Proceedings The Minutes of the Board and All Committees With Board Delegated Powers Shall Contain: